-Also, companies are looking to purchase a Label Printer or install a Label Press into the Packaging arena within the current business.
-This would be either Flexo or digital production and also is used as a proofing press, especially in digital production for quick turnaround short run production.
+Also, companies are looking to purchase a Label Printer or install a Label Press in the Packaging arena within the current business.
+This would be either Flexo or digital production and also is used as a proofing press, especially in digital production for quick turnaround short-run production.

-Newer technology in print production allows for the more varied use of materials, and enhancements products will become driven by consumers in relation to the waste they generate.
+Newer technology in print production allows for the more varied use of materials, and enhanced products will become driven by consumers in relation to the waste they generate.